Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 5. Click OK to close the Select Spatial Calculation for Volumetric1 dialog box.

-Selecting the Volumetric Basic Interval
+Selecting the analysis Interval

 1. Select the Basic - Interval page.

-2. Click the Analysis Interval: ellipsis ().
+2. Click the Analysis Interval ellipsis ().

 3. Select AzElMask_Volumetrics () in the object list when the Select Interval or List dialog box opens.